 As we build a Civic Engagement minor track and grow our knowledge about communities throughout the state, we are forging partnerships throughout the UM campus to inject intercultural awareness and experiences into classrooms and orientation programs, including the Greek community and first-year acclimation activities.

-The Winter Institute serves the University of Mississippi and the larger academic community through public speakers, scholarly research, curriculum for teachers, and conferences.
+The Winter Institute serves the University of Mississippi and the larger academic community through public speakers, scholarly research, curricular and co-curricular activities for K-12 and higher education educators, campus workshops professional development crisis managements, detection of systemic and institutional racism and inequity, and regional and local conferences.

-The teaching function of Academic Service will support the Institute’s education outreach programs, and assist in developing curriculum on matters of race.
+Academic Service will continue to work directly with undergraduate and graduate students in classes, as university representatives, and with student social, political, economic activists to develop the knowledge and skills needed to create equity and become change agents in their classes and in other campus spaces.
+Academic Service will continue to support and assist in the development the Institute’s education outreach programs, and assist in developing curriculum on matters of race.
 The Institute’s local programs will maintain our focus on achieving tangible results in the everyday world, provide field verification for academic research, expand the University’s definition of teaching and education to include service programs, and bring local communities and other non-campus constituencies within the University’s mission.

 The Institute will provide a setting where educators, scholars, business and professional leaders, policy makers, politicians, local community leaders and members, and grassroots activists can meet to listen to and learn from each other on matters of race and racism.

 Academic Initiatives will include: